Anmoldeepsingh0001/first_swift_app/README.md

 # first_swift_app
-Download latest version 12.5 from app store of xcode Three options we will be there and select second option
+Download latest version 12.5 from app store of xcode Three options will be there and select second option

 Then select single view app option
 It's important to name the Product while initiating the progarm